-Field Audit Trail lets you define a policy to retain archived field history data up to 10 years from the time the data was archived.
+With Field Audit Trail, you can define a policy to retain archived field history data.
 This feature helps you comply with industry regulations related to audit capability and data retention.

 Track Field History for Standard Objects

 You can enable field history tracking for standard objects in the object's management settings.